dalesgit/logseq/pages/Epiphany-1-draft-2.md

 ### Baptism not an end but the beginning of a journey

-**Bump into baptism**

-[Image of retreat center east of Chicago and small church ministry] … having coffee with the designer of the chapel and the font.
+**Bump into baptism** … [Image of retreat center east of Chicago and small church ministry] … having coffee with the designer of the chapel and talking about howmuch I loved the font he had designed.
+It was a small chapel, but in that space the 5 ft. flowing fountain into a 5 foot pool was impressive.
+One couldn't walk through the doors and straight up to the altar.
+You had to step around the font.

-The font was so refreshing with water running down a little rivulet into a small pool.
+It font was so refreshing with water running down a little rivulet into a small pool.
 You could easily put your hand down into the water – make the sign of the cross.

-The architect told me he wanted people to bump into their baptism the moment they entered his chapel.
+The architect told me he wanted people to **bump into their baptism** the moment they entered his chapel.

 I immediately latched onto that phrase and thought “How perfect.”

-I first bumped into my baptism with Owen’s baptism (my first child), then subsequently at the baptism of Julian, then their sister Miriam, etc.

-Once my life reaches its end, my hope is that I will have not just bumped into my baptism but I will have lived into the fullness of it.
+Once my life reaches its end, my hope is that I will have not just bumped into it, but I will have lived into the **fullness** of it.

 ### Jesus baptism marks the beginning of his ministry